-- 1. A structure designed or adapted for human habitation which - a) is composed of not more than two sections separately constructed and designed to be assembled on a site by means of bolts, clamps or other devices; and - b) is, when assembled, physically capable of being moved by road from one place to another (whether by being towed, or by being transported on a motor vehicle or trailer),
+- 1. A structure designed or adapted for human habitation which - a) is composed of not more than two sections separately constructed and - b) is, when assembled, physically capable of being moved by road from one

-2. For the purposes of Part I of the Caravan Sites and Control of Development Act 1960, the expression "caravan" shall not include a structure designed or adapted for human habitation which falls within paragraphs (a) and (b) of the foregoing subsection if its dimensions when assembled exceed any of the following limits, namely:-

-- a) length (exclusive of any drawbar): 60 feet (18.288 metres); - b) width: 20 feet (6.096); - c) overall height of living accommodation (measured internally from the floor at the lowest level to the ceiling at the highest level); 10 feet (3.048 metres).
+- 2. For the purposes of Part I of the Caravan Sites and Control of Development Act 1960, the expression "caravan" shall not include a structure designed or adapted for human habitation which falls within paragraphs (a) and (b) of the foregoing subsection if its dimensions when assembled exceed any of the following limits, namely:- - a) length (exclusive of any drawbar): 60 feet (18.288 metres); - b) width: 20 feet (6.096); - c) overall height of living accommodation (measured internally from the floor at the lowest level to the ceiling at the highest level); 10 feet (3.048 metres).